WananiAdib/EtherAnalyser/README.md

 Things that I need to improve on:
     - Error handling, sometimes EtherScan's API returns undefined json objects.
     - Query clients API Token from the link, rather than making them write theirs in the code.

+### Update 03/28/22
+- Removed config.js file and stored API keys in .env file
+- Added feature to wait until mysql server starts to start the program, which stops the program from crashing always in the first time.
+- Stored all sensitive information in the .env file, created a dummy file (.env.example) for deploying.
+- Handles errors emitted by the API.